Kimberly Yokers: Early life

 Born in Seattle, Washington, Yokers attended Mt.
 Rainier High School in Des Moines, Washington where she was a three-time all-league honoree.
 She was a two-time selection to the Valley News all-area team and a two-time team MVP helping lead her high school team to second in the state in 1999 and third in 1997.
 She also played for club team, the Highline Eagles, and won the Washington State Cup five times.

-Berkeley
+College career

 Yokers attended Cal Berkeley where she played as a central midfielder for the Cal Bears.
 In 2000, she started 20 of the 21 games she played in tallying eight points to lead all freshmen on the team.
 She scored three goals, served two assists, and was selected to the Bay Area Classic all-tournament team.
 During her second year, she made 20 starts for the Bears and finished tied for fourth with 12 points (including three goals and six assists).
 Her six assists were second-most on the team.
 She was selected as second team All-Pac-10 and third team All-West region by the NSCAA and Soccer Buzz the same year.
 She was also named honorable mention Academic All-Pac-10.